 \section{Illumination and Blocking in Rational Billiards and Translation Surfaces}

-Let $\Gamma$ be the group generated by the linear parts of reflections along edges of a polygon $Q$. $\Gamma$ is finite if and only if $Q$ is rational and in this case a process of unfolding (also named Katok-Zemliakov construction) yields a translation surface $M$: a compact, orientable surface with an atlas of planar charts such that all transition maps are translations, and equipped with a flat metric defined outside a finite set of singularities $\Sigma$.
+Let $\Gamma$ be the group generated by the linear parts of reflections along edges of a polygon $Q$. $\Gamma$ is finite if and only if $Q$ is rational and in this case a process of unfolding (also named Katok-Zemliakov construction) yields a translation surface $M$: a compact, orientable surface with an atlas of planar charts (from open subsets of $M \setminus \Sigma$ to $\mathbb{C}$) such that all transition maps are translations, and equipped with a flat metric defined outside a finite set of singularities $\Sigma$.
 For a general description of translation surfaces we refer to \cite{MaTa}, \cite{Vor96}.
+Also note that $\Gamma$ can be defined for a general polygon, and finite $\Gamma$ is commonly the definition of a rational polygon \cite{MaTa}, \cite{Vor96}.
 The unfolding process begins with taking all reflections and rotations of $Q$ by elements of $\Gamma$ with arbitrary translations to avoid overlaps, marking the resulting set of polygons $\{Q_{(\gamma)} : \gamma \in \Gamma\}$ and denoting the affine maps $\phi_\gamma(x) = \gamma x + v_\gamma$ for suitable $v_\gamma \in \RR^2$ such that $\phi_\gamma (Q) = Q_{(\gamma)}$.
 We then identify edges in the following way: edges $e_1,e_2$ on $Q_{(\gamma_1)}, Q_{(\gamma_2)}$ respectively are glued by translations whenever (1) they correspond to the same edge in $Q$, that is $\inv \phi_{\gamma_1}(e_1) = \inv \phi_{\gamma_2}(e_2)$ and (2) $e_1$ is parallel to $e_2$ and $\gamma_1 = \tau\gamma_2$ where $\tau$ is the derivative of reflection in $e_1$.